ThummeTo/FMI.jl/docs/src/examples/multiprocessing.md

 ### Summary

-In this tutorial it is shown how multi processing with `Distributed.jl` can be used to improve the performance for calculating a Batch of FMUs.
+In this tutorial it is shown how multiprocessing with `Distributed.jl` can be used to improve the performance for calculating a Batch of FMUs.